Connect with us

-The GravE Situation the State of Mississippi Judiciary now finds itself in HAS CONTINUED TO TOLL.
+The Grave Situation the State of Mississippi Judiciary now finds itself in HAS CONTINUED TO TOLL.
 It truly hit home with me this Christmas as I realized all that has been lost over the past 4 years.

 Not only for myself but society as a whole.
 All lost time and opportunities with my family and my kids.
 And the fact that this vicious legal atrocity spinning further and further out of control far passed the definition of “On Tilt” because they picked a fight, the wrong fight, with the wrong one this time.
 So I took a little time after wrapping my mind around the very quick denial issued by Judge Chris Childers on 12/8/21 in response to the detailed Rule 59 Motion I filed in Lafayette County Justice Court on 12/6/21.